Electrolyte imbalance: Hypercalcemia

 Hypercalcemia describes when the concentration of calcium in the blood is too high.
 This occurs above 10.5 mg/dL.

 Causes

 The most common causes of hypercalcemia are certain types of cancer, hyperparathyroidism, hyperthyroidism, pheochromocytoma, excessive ingestion of vitamin D, sarcoidosis, and tuberculosis.
 Hyperparathyroidism and malignancy are the predominant causes.
-It can also be caused by muscle cell breakdown, prolonged immobilization, dehydration.
+It can also be caused by muscle cell breakdown, prolonged immobilization, or dehydration.

 Symptoms

-The predominant symptoms of hypercalcemia are abdominal pain, constipation, extreme thirst, excessive urination, kidney stones, nausea and vomiting.
+The predominant symptoms of hypercalcemia are abdominal pain, constipation, extreme thirst, excessive urination, kidney stones, nausea, and vomiting.
 In severe cases where the calcium concentration is >14 mg/dL, individuals may experience confusion, altered mental status, coma, and seizure.

 Treatment

 Primary treatment of hypercalcemia consists of administering IV fluids.
 If the hypercalcemia is severe and/or associated with cancer, it may be treated with bisphosphonates.
 For very severe cases, hemodialysis may be considered for rapid removal of calcium from the blood.

 Hypocalcemia

 Hypocalcemia describes when calcium levels are too low in the blood, usually less than 8.5 mg/dL.